Wilcolab/Anythink-Market-hxodr/readme.md

 - Download and install docker.
 - Verify docker installation in your terminal by running: `docker -v` then `docker-compose -v`.
 - Run `docker-compose u` in your terminal.
+- go to http://localhost:3000/api/ping to check if backend is working.
+- check the frontend and make sure it’s connected to the backend: If everything is working properly, you’ll be able to create a new user on http://localhost:3001/register